maxlebedev/maleficer/README.md

 # TODO

+## Systems due for a pass
+    - "Effects"
+        * Effects and triggers might not want to be separate?
+        * OnDeath/DeathTrigger OnStep/StepTriger redundancy.
+            + The 'On's could be more ECS-compliant
+            + Potentially unscheduled procs
+    - Bump is complex enough for its own system
+        * not sure how it interacts with movement sys tho
+    - Spell resolution should def be its own (unscheduled) Proc
+    - Decision Trees
+    - Menu System. menuselection, vs how inventory does it
+    - I want to reimpl all of the status stuff as their own Components
+        * They would be children of the Status cmp
+        * and ecs.has would check for it
+        * But ECS doesn't "do" subclasses. so I'd need a lookup thing
+        * Do we modify the query func to work on superclasses? can we?
+        * At minimum, get Condition our of typ
+    - Targeting.
+Decouple it from spellcasting

-## Core System
+## Core
     - Save/Load
-    - sqlite db for storing current lvl value, rng seed for lvls, etc
+        * sqlite db for storing current lvl value, rng seed for lvls, etc
-    - the ecs.remove syntax is awkward, but overwriting self.entities state inf ilter necessitates it for now
+    - the ecs.remove syntax is awkward
+        * overwriting self.entities state in filter necessitates it for now
     - callbacks are a violation of ECS. consider avoiding them somehow
         * the things that are now callbacks can be Small Procs, with a guard
         * for nav menu items, a NavButton cmponent with a *to* arg for phase